vnykmshr/node-smush/README.md

 $ npm install smush
 ```

-Utility package to help minify css and js files.
+Utility package to help smush css and js files.
 Currently supports `jade` template language, but can easily be extended to support other formats.

 Minified files are placed in `options.target` dir, defaults to `public/css/min` and `public/js/min` for css and js files respectively.